Generalizing to Unseen Domains: A Survey on Domain Generalization: Theory

 The goal of DG/DA is to minimize the target risk $\epsilon^t(h)$, but it is not accessible since we do not have any information on ${h^*}^t$.
 So people seek to bound the target risk $\epsilon^t(h)$ using the tractable source risk $\epsilon^s(h)$.
 Ben-David et al. \cite{ben2010theory} (Thm.~1) give a bound relating the two risks:

 where $d_1(P^s_X, P^t_X) := \sup_{\clA \in \scX} |P^s_X[\clA] - P^t_X[\clA]|$ is the \emph{total variation} between the two distributions, and $\scX$ denotes the sigma-field on $\clX$.
-The second term on the r.h.s measures the difference of cross-domain distributions, and the third term represents the difference in the labeling functions.
+The second term on the r.h.s measures the difference of cross-domain distributions, and the third term represents the difference in the labeling functions (covariate shift is not \emph{a priori} assumed).

 However, the total variation is a strong distance (i.e., it tends to be very large) that may loosen the bound~\eqref{eqn:da-bound-tv}, and is hard to estimate using finite samples.
 To address this, \citet{ben2010theory} developed another bound (\cite{ben2010theory}, Thm.~2; \cite{johansson2019support}, Thm.~1):